Updated November 17, 2023

 “Employees’ State Insurance is a self-financing social security and health insurance scheme for Indian workers.
 For all employees earning 15000 (US$220) or less per month as wages, the employer contributes 4.75 percent and employee contributes 1.75 percent, total share 6.5 percent.”
 (Source: Wikipedia, Indian Labor Laws)

-“Under this law, all women, irrespective of her age or employment status, whether in the organized or unorganized sectors, public or private and covers clients, customers and domestic workers as well, will be protected against the sexual harassment.
+“Under this law, all women, irrespective of her age or employment status, whether in the organized or unorganized sectors, public or private and covers clients, customers, and domestic workers as well, will be protected against sexual harassment.
 Non-compliance with the provisions of the Act shall be punishable with a fine of up to 50,000.”
-(Source: Wikipedia, sexual harassment of women at workplace)
+(Source: Wikipedia, sexual harassment of women at a workplace)

 Women are more vulnerable to lower pay as compared to men, and employers doubt their working ability as compared to men.
-Hence, it is important for women to protect their rights and ensure that their right don’t get violated or they don’t get harassed by the employer.
+Hence, it is important for women to protect their rights and ensure that their employer does not violate their rights or harass them.

-Sometimes you may get dismissed by the employer intentionally and without any valid reason.
+Sometimes the employer may dismiss you intentionally and without any valid reason.

-A company can terminate the job contract of a permanent worker only for a proven misconduct or for habitual absence.
-Indian laws require a company to get permission for dismissing workers with plant closing, even if it is necessary for economic reasons.
+A company can terminate the job contract of a permanent worker only for proven misconduct or for habitual absence.
+Indian workplace laws require a company to get permission to dismiss workers with a plant closing, even if it is necessary for economic reasons.
 The government may grant or deny permission for closing, even if the company is losing money on the operation.

-Many times it may be the case that an expected mother may be deprived of the maternity leave just because the company calls it against the company laws.
+Many times it may be the case that an expected mother may be deprived of maternity leave just because the company calls it against the company’s workplace laws.

 “The Maternity Benefit Act 1961, creates rights to payments of maternity benefits for any woman employee who worked in any establishment for a period of at least 80 days during the 12 months immediately preceding the date of her expected delivery.”
 (Source: Wikipedia, Indian Labor laws)

-Gratuity in simple words is a part of salary that the employee receives from his/her employer in gratitude for service rendered by the employee to the organization/company.
-Gratuity is paid when an employee working in an organization completes 5 or more years of full time service.
+Gratuity, in simple words, is a part of the salary that the employee receives from his/her employer in gratitude for service rendered by the employee to the organization/company.
+Gratuity is paid when an employee working in an organization completes 5 or more years of full-time service.

-One should know about the gratuity related laws to check whether they are provided with it or not.
-If you have complete 5 years of service with a company then you must check whether they are providing you with gratuity or not.
+One should know about gratuity-related laws to check whether they are provided with it or not.
+If you have completed 5 years of service with a company, you must check whether they provide gratuity.

-Sometimes, organizations engaged in hazardous works, may not be willing to provide employees with compensation, if they meet with an accident at the workplace.
+Sometimes organizations engaged in hazardous work may not be willing to provide employees with compensation if they meet with an accident at the workplace.
 They may tell you that it happened because of your own negligence.

-“Employee’s Provident Fund (EPF) is a retirement benefit scheme that’s available to all salaried employees.
-This fund is maintained and overseen by the Employees Provident Fund Organisation of India (EPFO) and any company with over 20 employees is required by law to register with the EPFO.
+“Employee’s Provident Fund (EPF) is a retirement benefits scheme that’s available to all salaried employees.
+This fund is maintained and overseen by the Employees Provident Fund Organisation of India (EPFO), and any company with over 20 employees must register with the EPFO.

-It’s a savings platform that helps employees save a fraction of their salary every month that can be used in the event that you are rendered unable to work, or upon retirement.”
+It’s a savings platform that helps employees save a fraction of their monthly salary, which can be used if you are unable to work or upon retirement.”
 (Source: Employer Provident Fund organization website)

-Sometimes there may be cases that we become short of money and don’t have any funds available.
-In this case the provident funds earned through working in a company will help you a lot.
-If you are working in a company that does not provides the benefit of provident funds, then you may not have savings left for future.
+Sometimes there may be cases in which we become short of money and lack funds.
+In this case, the provident funds earned through working in a company will help you a lot.
+If you are working in a company that does not provide the benefit of provident funds, you may not have savings left for the future.

-Your workplace is a second home for you, you’ll be spending much of your time there.
-Thus, if your workplace is not comfortable to work in, it poses serious issues on your physical and mental well being as well as quality of work.
+Your workplace is your second home; you’ll spend much of your time there.
+Thus, if your workplace is uncomfortable, it poses serious issues to your physical and mental well-being and the quality of your work.

-In order to fight for your own rights, you must be aware of all the labor and employment rights that Indian Government provides, your fundamental rights as well as the rights described in your work contract.
-Proper knowledge of all these rights will protect you out of any harassment and violation of rights at you workplace, and you’ll be able to work comfortably.
+In order to fight for your own rights, you must be aware of all the labor and employment rights that Indian Government provides, your fundamental rights, and the rights described in your work contract.
+Proper knowledge of all these rights will protect you from any harassment and violation of rights at your workplace, and you’ll be able to work comfortably.